+NOT OFFERED FOR 2017-2018

-ASTRONOMY
+ASTRONOMY - Credit: 1.0

+Grade: 11-12

-Credit: 1.0 Grade: 11-12 Prerequisite: Two years of core science with passing grades Graduation Requirement in: Science May be repeated for credit: No
+Prerequisite: Two years of core science with passing grades

-This one-year course first focuses on studying the solar system and then broadening the scope to the vast expanse of the universe from individual stars to clusters of galaxies.
+This one year course first focuses on studying the solar system and then broadening the scope to the vast expanse of the universe from individual stars to clusters of galaxies.
 Students will trace the major historical milestones in developing a model of the solar system, current scientific tools employed in the study of individual bodies of the solar system, and the physical characteristics of all major bodies in the solar system.
 Students will also learn about the scientific methods and equipment used to study the solar system from manned space travel to large telescopes.